• General Questions

 It depends on the event, the equipment used, and who's attending.

-Some events require a library card, a signed waiver, or active supervision by a parent or guardian—especially for some youth using equipment.
+Some events require a Library Card, a signed waiver, or active supervision by a parent or guardian—especially for some youth using equipment.

 Check the event listing details to see what's needed before you attend.